codeforkjeff/adventofcode2024/README.md

 in the code and does a lot of copying in memory.

 - Some conveniences in streams are missing, like "foldLeft" and "mapWithIndex".

+12/9/2024 - In the course of being a bit irritated by trying to do pure FP in Java, I discovered [vavr](https://vavr.io/), a library of functional data structures that seems largely inspired by Scala.
+People have strong opinions about it.
+As a concept, it looks pretty fantastic to me.
+I don't think I'll use it for AoC, at least not this time around, but it's a nice discovery.